-Arguably Juliet’s most famous monologue from Romeo And Juliet, this short excerpt is a classic audition piece for actors everywhere!
+Arguably Juliet’s most famous monologue from Romeo And Juliet, this short excerpt is a classic audition piece for actors everywhere.
 Juliet implores the gods and nature itself to bring in nightfall so that she might see her beloved Romeo … and consummate their marriage.
 The speech almost reads like an incantation—a spell cast to end the day as quickly as possible so that she might see her new husband!

 Finding Juliet’s desire and frustration is key to playing this monologue; in the larger context of the piece, it also shines in contrast to the tragedy surrounding it: death and misfortune is already besieging the star cross’d lovers’ happiness and future.

-After two acts of exposition and romance, Act 3 of Romeo and Juliet is where things truly escalate in terms of plot and tragedy.
+After two acts of comedy and romance, Act 3 of Romeo and Juliet is where things truly escalate in terms of plot and tragedy.
 At the top of Scene 1, the Montagues and Capulets clash once more.
 This time, however, Romeo refuses to fight: after his secret marriage to Juliet, he now regards once-rival Tybalt to be his kinsman, and does not wish to cause further tension between the houses.

 Knowing that Romeo will not engage with Tybalt, his best friend Mercutio steps in to defend his honour.
 A fight breaks out and, despite Romeo’s best efforts to keep the peace, Mercutio is slain.
 He curses the families’ feuding with his dying breath “A plague o’ both your houses!”
 Romeo, enraged, murders Tybalt in revenge.